Logo

 If you have used this weapon on Psyker, you know how good it is already.
 But that was on Psyker.
 Now its on the best class in the game that can make it do twice as much damage as before thanks to critmaxxing.

 This weapon honestly should not have been given to Zealot, or at least not with the same blessings.
-Uncanny Strike and Riposte combined with Zealot's already innately high crit chance and crit damage boost from Duellist results in this weapon basically annihilating any enemy it comes in contact with regardless of armor category.
+Uncanny Strike and Riposte combined with Zealot's crit talents result in this weapon basically annihilating any enemy it comes in contact with regardless of armor category.
 Crushers and Maulers will literally die in 3 seconds if you have buffs active.

 In addition to the absurd DPS, it has an incredible mobility profile, almost as good as the Combat Blade.
 Not only can it delete elites in mere seconds, it can also stunlock them indefinitely with the lightning fast special attack stab.
 Even Crushers will be thrown backwards from it, nothing can touch you, it is absolutely ridiculous how strong this weapon is.
 If you want to feel invincible and are bored of the knife, the Duelling Sword is your new best friend.